Personal profile

 Summary

-I am a Senior Lecturer in Macroeconomics and I serve as the Director for Postgraduate Research in Economics and Finance.
+I am now a Visiting Fellow of Portsmouth Business School.
+I was previously employed as a Senior Lecturer in Macroeconomics and I served as the Director for Postgraduate Research in Economics and Finance.
 I have over a dozen years of experience teaching economics and related modules, across the undergraduate and postgraduate curricula.
 My main research interests are in the areas of macro-finance and sustainability.

 Biography